 The mobile bridge van is a collaboration between the Delaware Department of Health and Social Services and the Delaware Department of Correction that aims to reduce recidivism.
 Instantly, upon entry into the van, former inmates are asked about their needs.

 "We provide a bus pass; we transport 'em...we give food bags, hygiene kits, we offer tea, coffee, snacks, food...try to keep 'em on the right track," said Ebony Bridges, who's worked inside the van since November.
 "They can make a phone call to the individual, we have a cellphone on the van if they need to make a personal call or someone for a ride."

-Bridges said they connect inmates to counseling and mental health of substance use services also do 24-hour, 48-hour, 7-day, and 30-day follow-ups.
+Bridges said they connect inmates to counseling and mental health or substance use services; they also do 24-hour, 48-hour, 7-day, and 30-day follow-ups.
 That follow-up is crucial.